MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-template-language-understanding.md

 ## Extend default functionality

 The Language understanding template provides a good foundation that you can build upon to create a bot that is capable of using natural language models to understand user intent.
 To learn more about developing bots with LUIS in .NET, see [Enable language understanding with LUIS](../dotnet/bot-builder-dotnet-luis-dialogs.md).
-To learn more about developing bots with LUIS in Node.js, see [Recognize user intent](../nodejs/bot-builder-nodejs-recognize-intent.md).
+To learn more about developing bots with LUIS in Node.js, see [Recognize intents and entities with LUIS](../nodejs/bot-builder-nodejs-recognize-intent-luis.md).

 ## Additional resources